emon555502/sonori/README.md

 Sonori uses layer shell protocol for Wayland compositors.
 If you experience issues:

 - Make sure you are in a wayland session and your compositor supports the layer shell protocol

+### Vulkan Support

+Sonori uses WGPU for rendering, which requires Vulkan support.
+If you encounter errors related to adapter detection or Vulkan:

+- Ensure you have the Vulkan libraries installed for your distribution (see Dependencies section)
+- Verify that your GPU supports Vulkan and that drivers are properly installed
+- On some systems, you may need to install additional vendor-specific Vulkan packages (e.g., `mesa-vulkan-drivers` on Ubuntu/Debian)
+- You can test Vulkan support by running `vulkaninfo` or `vkcube` if available on your system

 ### Model Conversion Issues